npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 Developers consuming open source packages should get the benefit of this without any changes to their workflows.
 To begin with, the package integrity should be verified when running the  `npm audit signatures` command and eventually transparently integrated into `npm install` and enabled by default.

-Open source maintainers should be able to add build provenance information to their packages with near-zero initial and ongoing overhead.
+Open source maintainers must be able to add build provenance information to their packages with near-zero initial and ongoing overhead.

 ## Goals
 - Establishes a verifiable link between a public npm package and the source repository and build it originated from.